 "C:\Program Files (x86)\VMware\VMware Player\vmrun.exe" start "C:\HomeAssistant\homeassistant.vmx" nogui

-The nogui at the end tells VMware to run it without opening the VMware Workstation Player window, which means it will run in the background.
+nogui at the end tells VMware to run the Home Assistant virtual machine without opening the VMware Workstation Player window, which means it will run in the background.

 Then save the file.
 File > Save As > and then change the “Save as Type” to All Files.